+Section Queen in the second in the sec 7 1110 11 01

-The school transportation allowable costs substantially conform to 5 CSR 30-
+6.1 The school transportation allowable costs substantially conform to 5 CSR 30-261.040, Allowable Costs for State Transportation Aid.
+N/A

-261.040, Allowable Costs for State Transportation Aid.
-N/A 6.2 The district's/charter school's pupil transportation ridership records are maintained in a manner to accurately disclose in all material respects the average number of regular riders transported.
-N/A 6.3 Based on the ridership records, the average number of students (non-disabled K-12, K-12 students with disabilities and career education) transported on a regular basis (ADT) was: N/A Eligible ADT - Ineligible ADT - 5.4 The district's/charter school's transportation odometer mileage records are maintained in a manner to accurately disclose in all material respects the eligible and ineligible mileage for the year.
-N/A 6.5 Actual odometer records show the total district/charter-operated and contracted mileage for the year was: - 6.6 Of this total, the eligible non-disabled and students with disabilities route miles and the ineligible non-route and disapproved miles (combined) was: N/A Eligible Miles - Ineligible Miles (Non-Route/Disapproved) - 6.7 Number of days the district/charter school operated the school transportation system during the regular school year: N/A Notes: All above "F alse" answers must be supported by a finding or management letter comment.
+The district's/charter school's pupil transportation ridership records are IN/A

+6.2 maintained in a manner to accurately disclose in all material respects the average

+number of regular riders transported.
+N/A

+6.3 Based on the ridership records, the average number of students (non-disabled K-

+0.5 12, K-12 students with disabilities and career education) transported on a regular

+basis (ADT) was: N/A

+Eligible ADT -

+Ineligible ADT -

+6.4 The district's/charter school's transportation odometer mileage records are

+maintained in a manner to accurately disclose in all material respects the eligible

+and ineligible mileage for the year.
+N/A

+6.5 Actual odometer records show the total district/charter-operated and contracted

+mileage for the year was: -

+6.6 Of this total, the eligible non-disabled and students with disabilities route miles

+and the ineligible non-route and disapproved miles (combined) was: N/A

+•

+Eligible Miles -

+Ineligible Miles (Non-Route/Disapproved) -

+6.7 Number of days the district/charter school operated the school transportation

+system during the regular school year: N/A

+Notes:

+ivotes.

+All above "F alse" answers must be supported by a finding or management letter comment.

+All above Fo alse answers must be supported by a finding of management letter comment.

 Finding: None

+Managama ant Latter Comment: N/A

+ivialiageine ent Letter Comment: N/A